 The Advisory Committee on Administrative and Budgetary Questions shall be responsible for expert examination of the programme budget of the United Nations and shall assist the Administrative and Budgetary Committee (Fifth Committee).
-At the beginning of each regular session at which the proposed programme budget for the following biennium is to be considered, it shall submit to the General
+At the beginning of each regular session at which the proposed programme budget for the following biennium is to be considered, it shall submit to the General Assembly a detailed report on the proposed programme budget for that biennium.
+It shall also submit, at such times as may be specified in the applicable provisions of the Financial Regulations and Rules of the United Nations,79 a report on the accounts of the United Nations and all United Nations entities for which the Secretary-General has administrative responsibility.
+It shall examine on behalf of the General Assembly the administrative budgets of specialized agencies and proposals for financial and budgetary arrangements with such agencies.
+It shall perform such other duties as may be assigned to it under the Financial Regulations of the United Nations.

 76 See introduction, paras.
-19, 31 and 36.
+23, 35, 40 and 60.